mgechev/guess-next/README.md

 ## Integration

-Guess.js works with Next.js with only two points of integration.
+Guess.js (**0.1.5 and above**) works with Next.js with only two points of integration.
 All you need to do is add the `GuessPlugin` to `next.config.js` and introduce a snippet for prefetching the pages which are likely to be visited next.

 The following sections describe both points in details.